-- A dangerous tree assessment is only valid for the lowest level of disturbance at which the assessment has been done. - VLR activities are based upon the expectation that workers have been trained and mentored how to be situationally aware of the hazards expected in their workplace under a variety of forest and weather conditions. - If trees CANNOT be safely felled and yarded away from adjacent standing timber (i.e., there is a chance that felled or yarded timber will strike adjacent standing "leave timber"), then default to Level 4 disturbance. - Does not include dangerous tree falling and/or line slashing for fallen tree hazard mitigation.
-Falling of dangerous trees does not require reassessment to LOD3; the falling process must be in accordance with the BC Faller Training Standard and adherence to safe falling practices.
-Slashing and bucking to remove fallen hazards after mulcher line clearing does not require reassessment to LOD2.
+- \ A wildlife hazard tree (WHT) assessment is only valid for the lowest LODE at which the assessment has been done. - \\ VLR activities are based upon the expectation that workers have been trained and mentored how to be situationally aware of the hazards expected in their workplace under a variety of forest and weather conditions. - \\\ If trees CANNOT be safely felled and yarded away from adjacent standing timber (i.e., there is a chance that felled or yarded timber will strike adjacent standing "leave timber"), then default to LODE 4. - \\\\ Does not include dangerous tree falling for tree hazard mitigation.
+Falling of dangerous trees does not require reassessment to LODE 3; the falling process must be in accordance with the BC Faller Training Standard and adherence to safe falling practices.

 Table 1A.
-Influence of Wind Speed on Level of Disturbance
+Influence of Wind Speed on Level of Disturbance (worker safety)

-Wind Speed (km/h) Description Level of Disturbance Equivalency 0 - 40 light breeze (dust and loose paper raised; small branches move) to fresh breeze (small trees sway; tops of large trees sway) 1 - 2 40 - 65 strong breeze (small branches fly in the air; whole tree in motion; resistance felt when walking against wind) 3 65+ gale (branches broken off trees; walking impeded) 4
+Wind Speed (km/h) Description Level of Disturbance Equivalency 0 - 20 light breeze (dust and loose paper raised; small branches move) 1 - 2 20 - 40 fresh breeze (small trees sway; tops of large trees sway) 40 - 65 strong breeze (small branches fly in the air; whole tree in motion; resistance felt when walking against wind) 3 65+ gale (branches broken off trees; walking impeded) 4